MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/configure-project-categories.md

 ## Shared categories

 Dynamics 365 uses the Shared categories concept to categorize expenses in different applications, such as Dynamics 365 Finance, Dynamics 365 Supply Chain, and Dynamics 365 Project Operations.
-For each Transaction category created, Project Operations automatically creates five related Shared categories: Hours, Expense, Fees, and Item.
+For each Transaction category created, Project Operations automatically creates five related Shared categories: Hours, Expense, Fees, Item, and On-account.
 You can review and adjust the shared categories by going to **Project management and accounting** \> **Setup** \> **Categories** \> **Shared Categories**.

 ### New functionality to allow categories on on-account type transactions

 With the 10.0.41 release, there is a new feature that allows you to create a shared category for on-account type transactions.
 Within **Feature management**, the **Enable project categories for on-account transactions** feature is now available.
-New functionality enabled by this feature include:
+New functionality enabled by this feature includes:

 - New transaction categories created in Dataverse will now have a fifth shared category available to be configured.
 - **Project management and accounting parameters** has a new default setting to default the category for on-account transactions.
 This default will apply to both retainiers and milestone transactions.
 - The **Category groups** form now allows you to configure groups of type on-account.
 - The **Project categories** form now allows you to configure a category of type on-account.
 - Category is added as an optional field.
 Existing on-account transactions will continue to work without a category configured.
 New on-account transactions will work with or without a category defined.
 Posting will continue to be based on the setup of **Ledger posting setup** for the **Invoiced revenue - on-account** posting type.
-- The **Ledger posting setup** form was enhanced to allow for configuration use of a specific main account for a specific category relation.
+- The **Ledger posting setup** form was enhanced to allow for configuration of a specific main account for a specific category relation.
 This enhancement allows users to setup a different revenue account for different categories.
 - The **On-account** form allows for editing of the category, as well as the **Project invoice proposal** form prior to posting.
 -
 ## Project categories